 Being in one accord >> Having one mind –

-It is very likely that the theme of Philippians is unity, which suggests that
+It is very likely that the theme of Philippians is unity, suggesting that

-the Philippian Church was a mature people, since the premise of unity is
+the Philippians were a mature people, since the premise of unity is

 maturity.
 Spiritual maturity is linked to the fruits of the Spirit, which are